raspberrypilearning/astro-pi-guide/inputs-outputs/led-matrix.md

   ![](images/closeup_of_pixels.jpg)

 This is how all computer and smartphone screens work.
 If you want to make recognisable shapes on the LED matrix this is what you also need to do.
-You only have a resolution of 8 by 8 pixels to work with on the Astro Pi HAT LED Matrix though.
-So you must resign yourself to making shapes and icons that will look quite blocky.
+You only have a resolution of 8 by 8 pixels to work with on the Astro Pi HAT LED matrix though, so you must make shapes and icons that will look quite blocky.
 This can be a nice challenge!

 1. Select `File > New Window`.
 1. Type in the following code: